Sony α9 III: Overview

-The α9 III features an image sensor with a global shutter, and the first full-frame camera to feature one.
+The α9 III features an image sensor with a global shutter, the first full-frame camera to feature one.
 This enables it to take still images and videos without any rolling shutter.
-It also allows it to sync to flashes at any shutter speed, up to its minimum shutter speed of 1/80000 second.
+It also enables it to sync to flashes at any shutter speed, up to its maximum shutter speed of 1/80000 second.
 This is in contrast to mechanical or electronic rolling shutters that have a longer minimum flash sync speed than the camera's minimum shutter speed.
 However, due to the increased circuitry required, global shutter sensors do not typically perform as well as rolling shutter sensors in low light performance and dynamic range.
 The α9 III has a base ISO speed of 250, higher than the α9 II's base ISO speed of 100.

 The α9 III can shoot 14-bit RAW image format pictures at 120 fps, with real time autofocus and a 192-photo buffer.
 It also features functionality to pre-capture a second of photos before the shutter is fully pressed, and a button to temporarily boost image burst rate while shooting.
 It can shoot video at 4K resolution at up to 120 fps without a sensor crop.
-It has a 9.44 million dot viewfinder with a 0.9× magnification, the same as the one in the Sony α7R V. It also features the same 2 million dot tilt-and-articulating rear screen as the one in the α7R V, as well as a "dedicated AI processing unit" for autofocus subject recognition.
+It has a 9.44 million dot viewfinder with a 0.9× magnification, the same as the one in the Sony α7R V. It also features the same 2 million dot tilt-and-articulating rear screen in the α7R V, as well as a "dedicated AI co-processing unit" for autofocus subject recognition.

 An optional battery grip was announced alongside the α9 III, the VG-C5.
 Sony claims that grip battery performance was improved by 15% by discharging its two batteries simultaneously instead of one at a time.

-The α9 III was announced with a retail price of US$6,000, $1,500 higher than the α9 II.
+The α9 III was announced with a retail price of $6,000 USD, $1,500 higher than the α9 II.